WSSMRKS/42_logo_CCC/README.md

 # 42 Berlin Logo 3D Printing Files

 This repository contains the 3D model files for the 42 Berlin Logo, designed to be printed in multiple parts with a dual-color scheme (black and white).
 The design consists of 4 separate pieces, each requiring different prints for black and white sections.
+The model is also designed to accommodate LEDs for enhanced visual effects.
 This README provides instructions for the file structure and printing process.

 ## File Structure

 ### Main Files
+- `42_logo_full_model_final.f3z`: Fusion 360 project file for the full model.
 - `42_logo_full_model_final.stl`: Complete STL of the assembled logo.
 - `42_logo_full_model_final_picture.png`: Rendered image of the model.